mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 Select **Version Control** > **Merge Changes Here**, after that you can select **Port fix** or **Merge feature branch** options.
 For more information on merge settings, see [Merge Dialog](/refguide/merge-dialog/).

-#### 7.1.3 Reverse Merging
+#### 7.1.3 Reverting a commit

-Reverting changes works for changes that have not been committed yet.
-Changes that have been committed can never be deleted.
-However, you can apply the changes 'in reverse' and commit that.
+[Reverting changes](refguide/using-version-control-in-studio-pro/#5-reverting-changes) works for changes that have not been committed yet.
+Changes that have been committed and pushed to the server can never be deleted from the history.
+However, you can make another commit to revert the changes.
 This feature is called 'Reverse merging' in Studio Pro.

 Choose **Version Control > Reverse Merge Changes...**.